Skip to main content

 Strategy 2: RSI + Trend Confirmation

-Never trade RSI signals against the main trend.
-Use RSI to time entries within the trend direction:
+Don't trade RSI signals against the dominant trend.
+Use RSI to time entries in the trend's direction:

 Strategy 3: Multiple Timeframe RSI